 Where voluntary sector organisations delivering children and young people's services keen to know more about social enterprise can find: business support guidance; news about events workshops, surgeries and training opportunities; and best practice examples of social enterprises providing CYP services.

-GUIDE: An Enterprising Future is for anyone working to provide children and young people’s services in the voluntary sector, interested in finding out more about the social enterprise model.
-You may have heard people talk about social enterprise and be wondering what it’s all about, or you might want to explore operating as a social enterprise, especially if traditional funding streams are drying up, or if you’re looking to generate income in new and innovative ways.
+An Enterprising Future is a practical guide for anyone working to provide children and young people’s services in the voluntary sector, interested in finding out more about the social enterprise model.

-If you're a charity, measuring your social Impact is important.
-Find out how to measure yours.
-Find out more
+If you're a charity, measuring and reporting your social impact is important.
+Find out more.